cfjedimaster/raymondcamden2018/_posts/2008/11/05/2008-11-05-Building-CRUD-with-Transfer.md

 Remember that 'e' was my test object.
 I basically just asked Transfer to get another Transfer object using the same ID from the one I just created.
 In case your curious, both e2 and e actually point to the same data.
 If you do e2.setFirstName() and then examine e, you will see the same value.

 Alright, the last piece of the puzzle then is deleting.
-It should come to no surprise that the Transfer component has a <a href="http://docs.transfer-orm.com/wiki/Persisting_and_Retrieving_Objects.cfm#Transfer.delete(transferObject%2C_%5BuseTransaction%5D)">delete</a> method.
+It should come to no surprise that the Transfer component has a <a href="http://docs.transfer-orm.com/wiki/Persisting_and_Retrieving_Objects.cfm#Transfer.delete(transferObject{% raw %}%2C_%{% endraw %}5BuseTransaction%5D)">delete</a> method.
 Probably the only thing odd (well to me anyway) about delete is that you can't do it by primary key.
 You have to actually get the object first and then delete it.
 Here is an example:

 <code>
 &lt;cfset employee = application.transfer.get("employee", url.delete)&gt;